The Hidden Limitations of Low Code and No Code Integration Platforms

 An Alternative Approach to Low Code and No Code Integration Platforms

-Enter Pandium, a code-first embedded iPaaS solution that offers B2B SaaS flexibility, customization, and direct API access.
+Pandium is a code-first embedded iPaaS solution that offers B2B SaaS flexibility, customization, and direct API access.
 It also provides the infrastructure needed for seamless integration deployment and management.

 Pandium acts as a facilitator rather than an intermediary in the integration process.
 It empowers developers to quickly build, iterate, and deploy integrations at scale, providing a middle ground between in-house development and low code or no code iPaaS solutions.